 Interestingly enough, there are also two completely unused battle palette IDs; 0x0F and 0x4A.
 These seem to be intended for Ewan as a Bishop and Knoll as a Sage, respectively, judging from their labels and placements within the palette order.
 In the final game, Ewan cannot become a Bishop, nor can Knoll become a Sage.
 Even if they could, however, neither of these palettes is assigned to any class in their palette lists.

-- A Knight and General variant of the Triangle Attack from Fire Emblem: Fuuin no Tsurugi are present in the game and fully functional.
+Both the Knight and General variants of the Triangle Attack from Fire Emblem: Fuuin no Tsurugi are present in the game and fully functional, but unused.

-- The Female Shaman animations from Fire Emblem: Fuuin no Tsurugi are fully implemented but completely unused.
+The female Shaman and Druid animations from Fire Emblem: Fuuin no Tsurugi are fully implemented but completely unused.
 The corresponding map sprites were not carried over.

-The rain, snow and sandstorm weather effects from Fire Emblem are still present in the game, and so do their movement penalties.
-The aesthetic-only fire 'weather', used in Chapter 8x of The Binding Blade and in cutscenes in Fire Emblem is also present.
+The rain, snow and sandstorm weather effects from Fire Emblem are still present in the game, and so are their movement penalties.
+The aesthetic-only fire "weather", used in Chapter 8x of The Binding Blade and in cutscenes in Fire Emblem, is also present.

-The unused "DUMMY" Mine item turns out to be fully functional, hurting any unit to step on the tile it is placed on.
-Thieves and Assassins still interact with Mines like the previous game by disabling them, or picking them up, respectively.
-However the Rogue, the new Thief promotion and counterpart to the Assassin, was not programmed to interact with mines and take damage from them like normal units.
+The unused "DUMMY" Mine item turns out to be fully functional, hurting any unit that steps on the tile it is placed on.
+Thieves and Assassins still interact with Mines like in the previous game, by disabling them or picking them up, respectively.
+However, the Rogue, the new Thief promotion and counterpart to the Assassin, was not programmed to interact with mines, and takes damage from them like normal units.

-The unused "DUMMY" Light Rune item also turns out to be fully functional, preventing any unit to step on the tile it is placed on.
+The unused "DUMMY" Light Rune item also turns out to be fully functional, preventing any unit from stepping on the tile it is placed on.